 Up until recently, I thought it was just something I had to live with (like the fact that fake tan will always go a bit crusty if you don’t exfoliate well enough).
 However, I recently discovered a whole genre of hair treatments that actually stop your color from fading.
 Enter hair glaze (sometimes referred to as “hair gloss,” depending on the product).
-It’s a genius hair treatment that not only brightens your colour back to its original “just left the salon” brilliance but also adds megawatt shine and in some cases, even adds a brand-new hint of color.
+It’s a genius hair treatment that not only brings your color back to its original “just left the salon” brilliance, but also adds megawatt shine and in some cases, even adds a brand new hint of color.
 We spoke with celebrity hairstylist Michael Sparks and professional colorist George Waldron to get the low-down on how exactly hair glosses (and glazes) work.

+We know, we know.
 Sounds too good to be true, doesn’t it?
 Well, I can confirm it’s not.
-I stumbled across the hair glaze treatment whilst trying out Kevin Murphy’s Sugared Angel, a brightening hair glaze for blondes.
-Developed by (my now hair hero) Kevin Murphy, this range of hair colour enhancers was made to stop models’ hair becoming heavy and dull throughout the day on photoshoots.
+I stumbled across the hair glaze treatment while trying out Kevin Murphy’s brightening hair glazes for blondes, which was originally made to stop models’ hair becoming heavy and dull throughout the day on photoshoots.

-But it’s not just Kevin Murphy who has mastered the hair-glaze treatment.
+It’s not just Kevin Murphy who has mastered the hair-glaze treatment.
 There are a few on the market, and each offers a slightly different finish.
-Check out my pick of the best hair glaze treatments for fresh colour and brilliant shine.
+Check out our picks of the best hair glaze treatments for fresh color and brilliant shine.

-A perfect boost for both natural and colour-treated hair, Oribe’s Hair Glaze acts as a high-gloss topcoat.
-It brightens colour and leaves hair super soft.
+A perfect boost for both natural and color-treated hair, this glaze by Oribe acts as a high-gloss topcoat.
+It brightens color and leaves hair feeling super soft.

 Rita Hazan’s A-list client base includes Beyoncé, so you know this is going to be good.
 Her True Color Shine Glosses (available in five shades) have a foaming texture, meaning it’s super easy to coat every single strand.

-Slightly different to the other hair-glaze treatments, Color Wow’s Dream Coat doesn’t inject colour but instead adds a mirror-like shine.
+Slightly different from other hair glaze treatments, Color Wow’s doesn’t inject color but instead adds a mirror-like shine.
 Activated by heat styling, this hair glaze is truly like the Seche Vite topcoat for your hair, and all the hairstylists we know rave about it.

-Bumble and Bumble’s Color Gloss comes in shades for brunettes, redheads and blondes.
+Bumble and Bumble’s hair gloss comes in shades for brunettes, redheads, and blondes.
 There’s also a clear hair glaze for those who just want megawatt shine.